44 Flying Fast – Supersonic & Hypersonic Flight

 • The SR-71 Blackbird – the king of speed!

-• Project cancelled: BAC TSR2 – The British Cold War strike and reconnaissance aircraft that was cancelled.
+• Project canceled: BAC TSR2 – The British Cold War strike and reconnaissance aircraft that was canceled.

 • Great video about the English Electric Lightning –The British supersonic fighter and interceptor aircraft.